aethrvmn/photos-classifier/README.md

 # Photo Classifier

 A Python-based command-line tool for organizing and managing a collection of images.
 This tool classifies images based on their content, checks for duplicates, and organizes them into folders according to their categories.
 It supports various image formats, such as PNG, JPEG, TIFF, BMP, and GIF.

 ## Features

--   Classify images using a pre-trained DenseNet-121 model
+-   Classify images using a pre-trained Vision Transformer model
 -   Organize images into folders based on their categories
 -   Check for and handle duplicate images
 -   Rename image files based on their categories